DBrittonLinebarger/ArtGalleryMemoryMatch/docs/milestone-2.md

 ### Current State of Implementation

-The project now includes: all 4 Room entity classes, DAO iinterfaces, an abstract database class, a working Dashboard Fragment, and a Theme View Model.
+The project now includes: all 4 Room entity classes, DAO interfaces, an abstract database class, a working Dashboard Fragment, and a Theme View Model.
 The app builds, runs and it looks like the database is being created (preloaded with theme titles).
 The reachable fragment is the Dashboard Fragment and it has a spinner that displays test themes from the database.
 I have updated the ERD